open-cloud/xos/gui/README.md

 ## Tools

 These tools are designed to help develop a GUI view.
-As they born for this purpose if often necessary that a XOS instance is running on your system and responding at: `localhost:9999`.
-The `xos/configurations/frontend` is normally enough.
+They assume XOS is running on your system and responding at: `localhost:9999`.
+The `xos/configurations/frontend` is normally sufficient for GUI development.

 ### Apigen

 Usage: `npm run apigen`

-This tool will automatically generate an angular resource file for each endpoint available in Swagger.
+This tool automatically generates an angular resource file for each endpoint available in Swagger.

 >You can generate api related documentation with: `npm run apidoc`.
 The output is locate in `api/docs`.
 You can also see a list of available methods through Swagger at `http://localhost:9999/docs/`